Updated: Jan 5

-How to Prepare for UK's exit from the EU on 31st December 2020
+The UK formally exited from the EU on 31st December 2020.

 Our clients will be effected on areas such as imports, exports, VAT, customer base, supply chain and the workforce.